American Kestrel Eats A Mouse Near Whitby

 About a 100 feet further along the street, a hawk was perched on a lamp standard.
 As we watched, it dove down into the long grass of the field and pounced on some other creature.
 The kestrels took notice of the activity thereabouts, and one of them quickly departed for another location across the meadow.

-Hovering above a tiny bush, the kestrel soon found purchase and took up its new resting spot.
+Hovering above a tiny bush, the American kestrel soon found purchase and took up its new resting spot.

 Finally, the second falcon abandoned its feasting and flew over to join the other, being careful to securely transport its prey.

-As you see in Bob’s second video, the kestrel was quite adept at grasping its prey in its talons.
+The kestrel was quite adept at grasping its prey in its talons.

-The dead prey dangled heavily below as the kestrel flew across to join its mate.
+The dead prey dangled heavily below as the American kestrel flew across to join its mate.
 I wondered if it would share its spoils.